adizona/aws-datalake/articles/crawling_partitioned_data_with_glue.md

 1.  **Name:** A unique name for our classifier.
 We will use **classifier-gdelt-csv**.
 1.  **Delimiter:** We will use **\t**.
 This will indicate that the columns in the data are tab-delimited.
+1.  **QuoteSymbol:** We will use **"** (Double Quotes).
+1.  **ContainsHeader:** We will use "ABSENT" and define our own.
+1.  **Header:** We will use this field to define an array of column names defined by GDELT [here](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf).
+The only caveat here is that the column names used here must be unique and must not conflict with the partition names.
+The partition names we defined in the previous article are year, month and day.
+For this reason, we will use yearmonthday, yearmonth and yearonly as the column names for the different date fields to avoid conflict.
+1.  **DisableValueTrimming:** We will use **true**.
+1.  **AllowSingleColumn:** We will use **false**.